-Something that will improve the way you feel about your home is giving the exterior spruce up.
-You may not even realize how dirty your outdoor spaces are like your patio, deck, driveway, and even the siding.
-An easy weekend project is power washing these spaces.
-You can even give your outdoor furniture a quick rinse and make them feel brand new.
+Something that will improve the way you feel about your home is giving the exterior a spruce up.
+You may not even realize how dirty your outdoor spaces are, like your patio, deck, driveway, and even the siding.
+An easy weekend project is power washing your home’s exterior.
+You can even give your outdoor furniture a quick rinse and make it feel brand new.
 It is extremely satisfying to watch a buildup of dirt and debris wash away.
 If you don’t have a power washer on hand you can rent one for a very small hourly or daily rate.

-Preventing exterior buildup is simplest when utilizing gutter covers to prevent it in the first place.
-They also cut down on the frequency in which you need to clean your gutters.
-Cleaning your gutters is not always a project for a DIYer, be realistic about how comfortable you are using a ladder before attempting the job.
+Tackling exterior buildup is simplest when utilizing gutter covers to prevent it in the first place.
+They also cut down on the frequency of gutter cleaning.
+In addition, keeping the gutters clean is a great way to prevent a clogged gutter that can lead to ice dams in the colder months.
+Cleaning your gutters can be a big project and may not be easy for DIYers, be realistic about how comfortable you are using a ladder before attempting the job.

 Showering, washing your hands, and flushing the toilet all send a lot of moisture into the air.
 Ideally, your bathroom fan will pull moisture from the air and expel it from your bathroom before it can damage your paint and cause mildew.
-However, some bathroom fans quickly wear out, so if you’ve noticed excess moisture in your bathroom lately, you may want to replace the fan as soon as possible to prevent any damage.
+However, some bathroom fans quickly wear out, so if you’ve noticed excess moisture in your bathroom it may be a good time to replace the fan to prevent any damage.

 The best part of any DIY project is you get to choose what you want.
 You can choose the noise level of the fan, even if you want a light/fan combo.
 Take your time and decide which vent fan fits your bathroom best.